RolandHughes/ls-cs/README.md

 ### Using the Ls-Cs Libraries

-In a few weeks RedDiamond should be ported to use Ls-Cs instead of CopperSpice. https://sourceforge.net/p/reddiamond/code/ci/master/tree/
+In a few weeks RedDiamond should be ported to use LsCs instead of CopperSpice. https://sourceforge.net/p/reddiamond/code/ci/master/tree/

 You will note that project also has build*.sh files Thieving just a few files